 This second event in the digital visual cultural series explored the intersection of digital visualising technologies with publics, especially publics in cities.
 Over the two day event, we heard talks, conversations, discussions and responses from a range of people working in and from urban publics, some in the third sector, some in universities, some as curators or writers.
 They all explored different ways in which digital visualising technologies in particular are convening different kinds of publics now.
-Below is both a thematic recap of the event as well as a sampling of photographs taken throughout the precedings, and the link to the pocket podcast we produced from the content recorded throughout the event:
+Below is a thematic recap, a sampling of photographs taken throughout the precedings, and the link to the pocket podcast we produced from the content recorded throughout the event:

 (A special thanks to Jennifer Gabrys, Kayla Schulte, Tony Bush, Scott Rodgers, Clare Walton, Philippa Tipper, Zlatan Krajina, Susa Pop, Alison Powell, Adam Greenfield, Monica Degen, Padmini Ray Murray, Kathryn Eccles, Damien Smith, Ayona Datta, and John Wiley for their wonderful contributions.)

 Digital visualising technologies – especially social media – have a complex relation to notions of the public.
 On the one hand, they’ve often been accused of destroying certain kinds of publics, by turning people away from the face-to-face communication that traditional Western notions of the public assumed – so that the bustling agora or coffee house is now filled not with the voices of Habermasian rational discourse but instead with glowing screens, silent staring and swiping.
 If public identity is now constituted through likes, hashtags and shares – and that often includes sharing images – this has been seen as an alienated and diminished form of public.
 And images are often held at least partly responsible for this, especially when they are understood as only ever spectacular or banal.